Hello Skaters, in today’s article I will be going over how to completely customize a pair of roller skates right for you.

 - Tough to break in (feel like a comfortable shoe)

 Next, you will have to find the right size for you.
 Typically all roller skates and that goes for inlines and rollerblades, are in men’s sizing so women go down a size if it says it’s in women sizing then men go up a size.
+Check out my article on how to size roller skates for more information.
+It also has several of the manufacturer’s roller skate sizing charts.

 Now the trucks, trucks, and plates are not the same thing although they get confused for each other all the time.